Mpitula/ATM_sim/README.md

 + Database Error: Ensure that the database schema matches the application requirements.
 + Debugging: Utilize Visual Studio’s logging and debugging tools by checking the console output for any errors when running the solution.
 + Help and Support: Consult online forums or the official Visual Studio documentation for more comprehensive troubleshooting steps.

+Contact Information For any issues or queries regarding the project, please contact:[Alonemapitlula@gmail.com]